Taeheonic/Taeheonic.github.io/_posts/2019-12-11-Final-Project.md

 ![tree1]({{site.baseurl}}/images/tree1.jpg)

 The graph above is an example of a decision tree using some data.
-It uses binary predictor variables and classifying binary response variable, so this is an example of classification tree.
+It uses binary predictor variables and binary response variable, so this is an example of classification tree.

 V4, V5, and V3 are the predictors of the data and they are nodes of the tree.
 But, they are not the same nodes.
 V4 is 	called root node where the data is being split first.
 V3 and V5 are called decision nodes which are also the place where the data is being split.
-I’m going to explain how to choose which node to make as a root node and which nodes to make as decision nodes.
+I’m going to explain how to choose which node to make as a root node and which nodes to make as decision nodes later in this tutorial.
 The nodes that don’t have branch underneath, they are called leaf nodes or terminal nodes.

 If you look at the tree, there are 4 leaf nodes.
 In each node, there are two numbers in each leaf node.
 For example, the very left leaf node have 40 and 0.
 This means there are 40 observations that are not V4, and all 40 observations are classified as no and 0 observation is classified as yes.
 If you add all the numbers in the leaf nodes, it will give the total observations.
 In this example, there are 120 observations and split three times at V4, V5, and V3 nodes.

 As you might already have guessed, all the leaf nodes are classified perfectly (n vs 0 or 0 vs n).
 It looks like the decision tree is the best machine learning method for classification!
 However, it is not the case for the real world data.
 When the leaf node is not 100% classified as one or the other, it is considered as impure or uncertain.
 Thus, we need to find a way to measure or calculate this impurity so that we can minimize it.
 The most used method of measuring this impurity is called Gini impurity or Gini index.
 Here is the formula for the Gini index.
-There are other methods like cross-entropy or classification error rate, but we are only going to talk about Gini index in this tutorial
+There are other methods like cross-entropy or classification error rate, but I am only going to talk about Gini index in this tutorial.

 $$
 G.I(A) = \sum_{i=1}^d (R_i(1- \sum_{k=1}^m (p_{ik}^2)))